dhillon24/SDCND-Traffic-Sign-Classification/README.md

 Overview
 ---
-In this project, you will use what you've learned about deep neural networks and convolutional neural networks to classify traffic signs.
-You will train and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-After the model is trained, you will then try out your model on images of German traffic signs that you find on the web.
+In this project, we will use convolutional neural networks to classify traffic signs.
+We will train and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+After the model is trained, we will then try out your model on images of German traffic signs that we can find on the web.

 The Project
 ---